eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

 Conditions in subscriptions are written in [JMESPath syntax](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/rules.md#What-is-JMESPath?).
-The JSON structure of the subscription condition always contains a key "jmespath" and the value is a JMESPATH expression.
+The JSON structure of the subscription condition always contains a key "jmespath" and the value is a JMESPath expression.
 In the example below, we want to know when Eiffel Intelligence has aggregated information about an artifact being published in Nexus.
 A subscription with only this condition will be fulfilled as soon as Eiffel Intelligence aggregates data from an